Who is eligible for a booster jab in Northern Ireland and how can you get one?

 If you are a Frontline Health or Social Care Workers with direct patient contact or are aged over 50, you are able to get your jab at a local community pharmacy.

-The pharmacies where you are able to access a booster are outlined here.
+The pharmacies where you are able to access a booster are outlined here, you will need to book in to make an appointment in advance and slots have been filling up fast.

 What if you need to get the Covid vaccine?